 NAPLES, Fla. — An endangered Florida panther has died after being struck by a vehicle.

-The remains of the 6-month-old female panther were found Monday along a rural road in Collier County, wildlife officials said.
+The remains of the 4-year-old female panther were found Sunday along a rural road in eastern Collier County, wildlife officials said.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.